soffes/blog/published/2012-07-12-ask-me-something-about-cheddar/ask-me-something-about-cheddar.markdown

+---
-# Ask Me Something About Cheddar
+title: Ask Me Something About Cheddar
+categories: development
+---

 Answered a question on Quora about Cheddar.
 It was kinda fun.
 [Ask some more](http://www.quora.com/Cheddar).